Are you going on your first trip to Colombia?

 A lot of people underestimate just how big Colombia is and therefore, “winging it” is highly inadvisable, especially if you are on a time crunch.
 Before going on your trip, take the time to research and map out an itinerary based on your personal interests.
 The capital city of Bogota is a great primer on the history of the country.
 Medellin is the cultural heart.
 For those looking for touristy experiences, Cartegena is the place for you.
 From coffee plantations to eco-escapes, there’s truly something for every type of traveler in Colombia.

 Tip: Is Colombia safe?
-For independent travelers questioning general safety, all boils down to exercising good judgement.
+For independent travelers questioning general safety, just exercise good judgement.
 Some areas are safer than others, so learn which neighborhoods to avoid.
 Avoid walking alone in the dark late at night and watch out for your belongings when in crowded places.

 2. TAKE ADVANTAGE OF INEXPENSIVE FLIGHTS.